2009 Ride: No. 24 Hendrick Motorsports Chevy

 2009 Primary Sponsors: DuPont, National Guard (8 races), Pepsi (2 races), Transformers (1 race)

 2009 Crew Chief: Steve Letarte

-High Point: Undoubtedly, most people will decide Gordon’s Spring win at Texas Motor Speedway will be marked as the highlight of his 2009 season.
+High Point: Undoubtedly, most people will decide Jeff Gordon’s spring win at Texas Motor Speedway will be marked as the highlight of his 2009 season.
 However, when you take a step back and review the year as a whole, it’s actually his alarmingly consistent performance that should be underlined in the history books.
-It can be easy to forget about the runner-up, but not in this case, as Gordon tied Darrell Waltrip for the most 2nd place results in a season with 8.
-Add Jeff’s single victory, and you have 9 out of 36 races (25%) completed in the Top 2.
+It can be easy to forget about the runner-up, but not in this case, as Gordon tied Darrell Waltrip for the most second-place results in a season with eight.
+Add Jeff’s single victory, and you have nine out of 36 races (25%) completed in the top two.
 Combine that impressive stat with the Hendrick 1-2-3 points coup for 2009, and you have a team with every reason to celebrate their entire body of work.

 Summary: There comes a time in every champion’s career when he is no longer posting record breaking finishes week in and week out.
-The past two seasons have been such a time for Jeff Gordon, with only a single win added to his career total of 82.
-However, just because he has fewer trips to Victory Lane these days doesn’t mean he’s become uncompetitive in the Sprint Cup garage.
+The past two seasons have been such a time for Gordon, with only a single win added to his career total of 82.
+However, just because he has fewer trips to victory lane these days doesn’t mean he’s become uncompetitive in the Sprint Cup garage.

 2010 Outlook: DuPont’s primary sponsorship remains in place through 2010.
 National Guard looks to return for another eight races this year, with Pepsi likely to do the same.
 And after years of retirement rumors, Gordon put those to bed by making an announcement that he expects to remain behind the wheel of the No. 24 through 2013.
 Not much changing there, so…